 Step-1: Prepare a data table with information, outlined below:

-Here are the specifics of three projects, each of which had a start-up investment (which is represented as negative because it was an outflow) and a series of cash flows that are positive after that.
+Here are the specifics of three projects, each of which had a start-up investment (which is represented as negative because it was an outflow) and a series of positive cash flows after that.

 Step-2: Set a formula in cell B-11, outlined below: